libp2p/demo-multi-lang/README.md

 If you return to the second, third or fourth terminals and type a message, the bootstrapper and the other 2 peers will all print your message.

+**Conclusion**

-In short, you have a chat app on a private libp2p network using PubSub.
+You now have a chat app on a private libp2p network where each node can exchange messages using PubSub.

 ## Debugging Notes